 International Dispute Resolution:

-- Representing an Italian investor in an UNCITRAL arbitration against Lithuania, under the Italy-Lithuania BIT, relating to Lithuania's unfair and inequitable treatment of the investor's investment in the country's alcohol industry.
+- An Italian investor in an UNCITRAL arbitration against Lithuania, under the Italy-Lithuania BIT, relating to Lithuania's unfair and inequitable treatment of the investor's investment in the country's alcohol industry.

-- Representing a British soccer player in an arbitration in the Dispute Resolution Chamber of FIFA, in a dispute with an Egyptian soccer club.
+- A British soccer player in an arbitration in the Dispute Resolution Chamber of FIFA, in a dispute with an Egyptian soccer club.

-- Represented a Fortune 500 international hotel operating company in an ICC arbitration under United Arab Emirates law, relating to a dispute with owners of a U.A.E. hotel under a hotel management agreement.
+- A Fortune 500 international hotel operating company in an ICC arbitration under United Arab Emirates law, relating to a dispute with owners of a U.A.E. hotel under a hotel management agreement.

-- Represented a U.S. distributor of audio-visual products in an ICC arbitration against claims of breach of a patent licensing agreement by a South Korean global electronics company, under New York law.
+- A U.S. distributor of audio-visual products in an ICC arbitration against claims of breach of a patent licensing agreement by a South Korean global electronics company, under New York law.

 Admitted to practice in New York and New Jersey, Arlen is a member of the American Bar Association Section of International Law International Arbitration Committee and the Section of Litigation Securities Litigation Committee, the New York State Bar Association, the Association of the Bar of the City of New York, the Young International Council for Commercial Arbitration (ICCA), ICDR Young & International, the Young International Arbitration Group, and the ICC Young Arbitrators Forum.
-She was honored by the New York State Bar Association as Empire State Counsel in 2010, 2011, and 2012 for her contributions to pro bono legal service.
+She has been honored by the New York State Bar Association as Empire State Counsel for her contributions to pro bono legal service.

 Admitted to Practice: New York, New Jersey; U.S. District Court for the Southern and Eastern Districts of New York, U.S. District Court for the District of New Jersey